12 Home Remedies To Get Rid Of Keloids + Causes + Symptoms

 11. Onion Juice

-The effectiveness of onion in reducing keloid and hypertrophic scars was tested a few years back.
-It was shown that the appearance of the scars improved to a great deal with this treatment.
-Onion juice or onion extract used multiple mechanisms to heal scars in a short period (17).
+The effectiveness of onions in reducing keloid and hypertrophic scars was tested a few years back.
+The study found that onion extract or juice could improve the appearance of the scars in a short period (17).

 You Will Need